libreswitch/ops/docs/qos_cli.md

 `no map queue <0-7> [local-priority <0-7>]`

 #### Description
-The **map** command assigns a local priority to a queue number in a queue profile.
-Packets marked with that local-priority will use the queue.
+The `map` command assigns a local priority to a queue number in a queue profile.
+Packets marked with that local-priority use the queue.

 More than one local-priority can be assigned to use the same queue.
-A queue without any local-priorities assigned will not be used to store packets.
+A queue without any local-priorities assigned is not used to store packets.

 For a queue profile to be suitable to be applied (see [apply qos](#apply-qos)), all local-priorities must be assigned to some queue in the profile.

-The **no map** command will remove the assignment of the local priority from the queue number.
-If no local priority is provided, then the assignment of all local priorities will be removed from the queue.
+The `no map` command removes the assignment of the local priority from the queue number.
+If no local priority is provided, then the assignment of all local priorities are removed from the queue.

 #### Authority
 All configuration users.